 Claude Sonnet 5 Explained: What's New and What It Means for You

 Here is the short version: Claude just got smarter and you probably did not notice.
 On June 30, 2026, Anthropic made Claude Sonnet 5 the default model for its Free and Pro plans, replacing the older Sonnet 4.6.
 So if you open the Claude app or claude.ai today, you are already using it -- no download, no setting to flip, no extra cost.
-Anthropic says Sonnet 5 performs close to Opus 4.8, its most capable model, and is markedly better at planning and using tools like browsers.
+Anthropic said Sonnet 5 performs close to Opus 4.8 -- its most capable model at the time -- and is markedly better at planning and using tools like browsers.

 Key Takeaways

-• It is close to Anthropic's best.
+- It landed close to Anthropic's best.
 Anthropic says Sonnet 5 lands near Opus 4.8 in quality while being a "substantial improvement" over Sonnet 4.6.
+Opus 4.8 has since been superseded by Opus 5.

-• Paid plans get more room and more models, not a different Sonnet -- the model is the same; what you pay for is higher usage limits and access to bigger models like Fable 5.
+- Paid plans get more room and more models, not a different Sonnet -- the model is the same; what you pay for is higher usage limits and access to bigger models, which since July 24, 2026 means Opus 5 on Pro and above.

 What Is Claude Sonnet 5?

 Claude Sonnet 5 is Anthropic's newest mid-tier model and, as of June 30, 2026, the default you talk to when you use Claude for free or on Pro.
-"Sonnet" is Anthropic's balanced, everyday line -- fast and cheap enough to run for everyone, but now close in quality to the flagship.
+"Sonnet" is Anthropic's balanced, everyday line -- fast and cheap enough to run for everyone, but close in quality to the flagship of its day.
 In Anthropic's words, Sonnet 5 delivers performance "close to that of Opus 4.8, but at lower prices," which is the whole point: the quality that used to require the expensive top model now runs as the standard one.
+The Opus tier has since moved on to Opus 5, so that gap is wider today than it was in June.

 If you have used Claude before and it felt capable, Sonnet 5 is the same experience, quietly upgraded.
 You did not switch plans or press a button.
 The model behind the chat box changed.